tektoncd/community/teps/0091-verified-task-bundles.md

 This might be a good place to talk about core concepts and how they relate.
 -->

-This proposal is explicitly focussed on Task *Bundles* because they are packaged as an OCI image and work well with Cosign.
+This proposal is explicitly focussed on OCI image baesed Remote Resources because they work well with Cosign.
 This does not preclude extending the verification mechanism in the future to encompass an arbitrary Task, nor does it preclude additional verification mechanisms other than Cosign.